-The AMC thanks the University and the Faculty of Health and Medical Sciences for the detailed planning and the comprehensive material provided for the team.
+The AMC thanks the University and the Medical School for the detailed planning and the comprehensive material provided for the team.
 The AMC acknowledges and thanks the staff, clinicians, students and others who met members of the team for their hospitality, cooperation and assistance during the assessment process.